 - Cover with a clear plastic wrap – You can also cover the avocado with a clear plastic wrap.
 Make sure that there is no air exposure in your chosen container or plastic wrap cover for the ripening process to actually slow down.

 Avocados are one of the fruits to have if you plan on eating healthy or just have a good meal.
 They’re delicious and come with numerous health benefits.
-If you want to avoid the extra work of speeding up an avocado’s ripening process, the safest method is to always buy the already ripe ones you can find.
+With that said, there are just times you’re craving for an avocado toast or even avocado shake.
+So you just can’t help but ask are there ways on how to ripen avocados quickly?
+Just get right back to this article and try one of the methods.
+But if you want to avoid the extra work of speeding up an avocado’s ripening process, the safest method is to always buy the already ripe ones you can find.
 But if not, then you can try any of our handy methods!